She Got Paid $35 — How Much Is the Nike Logo Worth Today?

 Brand Asset Valuations

-Today's corporations regularly include logo values in their brand asset valuations.
+Today, corporations regularly incorporate logo values into their brand asset valuations.
 These assessments consider factors including:

 - Recognition rates among target audiences